microsoft/winrtc/README.md

 #### Wrappers for WinRT

 The [`WebRtcWrapper`](https://github.com/microsoft/winrtc/tree/documentation-edits/WebRtcWrapper) folder contains an alpha version of WinRT wrappers for WebRTC.
 With these wrappers you'll be able to consume WebRTC functionality from any WinRT projection.
-We're working on NuGet packages for these wrappers.
-It takes more than a .nuspec file to have binary code shipped in a NuGet package.
+Stay tuned for NuGet packages coming soon for these wrappers!

 This is a work in progress, and we would love to hear from you.